The BrXnd Marketing X AI Conference is coming to NYC on 5/16. Only a few tickets left. Get yours now! →

 Thank you very much for your attention this morning. (upbeat music) (upbeat music)

-A year after our initial BrXnd Marketing x AI Conference we are coming back to NYC for round 2.
-Twelve months and many models later, we will look to continue the conversation we started in 2023.
-What is happening at the intersection of marketing and AI?
+Two years after launching the BRXND Marketing x AI Conference in NYC, we are ready to take things to California.
+On February 6, 2025 we will be in Los Angeles to explore the intersection of marketing and AI.
 Where must the industry go?
 And, most importantly, what's worth getting your hands on today?
-Join us in May.
+Join us in February.

 The day will include presentations from CMOs from leading brands talking about the effects of AI on their business, demos of the world’s best marketing AI, and conversations about the legal, ethical, and practical challenges the industry faces as it adopts this exciting new technology.